Sofia-Bourdon/Reddit-clone-Project/README.md

 * Registered users can create new posts inside a subreddit of their choice.
 * Registered users can also Comment and upvote or downvote posts.
 * The total number of upvotes and downvotes is displayed alongside each post.
-* Users can add a profile picture and bio to their profile page.
-* Users can update their profile information, including their profile picture and bio.

 ## Features